keboola/connection-docs/extractors/pingdom/index.md

 ### 1 -- Checks

-Table contains overview of all checks
+This table contains overview of all checks:

 | Column | Description |
 | `id` [PK] | The integer representation of the unique identifier for the check. |